Proof

 What Changed

-The shift showed up in how issues moved, not just in how people talked about them.
+The shift showed up in how issues moved, not just in how people talked.

 Tension got named earlier